gatoflaco/Balanced-Parentheses-Checker/README.md

 # Balanced-Parentheses-Checker
-A simple implementation of a Turing Machine solution to the balanced parentheses problem.
+A simple implementation of a Turing machine solution to the balanced parentheses problem.

 ## Author: Isaac Jung